Reimagining the AI automated Physical & Digital Security SOC

-Inform automates Security Operations Centers.
+Inform is a multi-monitor experience that automates Security Operations Centers.
 It uses AI to monitor & triage all threats simultaneously in real time, and automate your responses, saving operator time, responding faster, and reducing false alarms.
 AI-driven, connected experiences that seamlessly link people, devices, and data intelligence across platforms.

 The Challenge

-At Motorola Solutions, we identified a critical challenge in Security Operations Centers (SOCs): operators were overwhelmed by fragmented alerts, disjointed systems, and constant context switching—leading to fatigue, errors, and missed incidents.
-SOC managers faced high turnover, compliance pressures, and limited visibility into performance.
+• SOC operators were overwhelmed by fragmented alerts, disconnected systems, and constant context switching, leading to fatigue, errors, and missed incidents.

-Despite having strong individual products—Avigilon Unity, DMS, and Facility/SOC tools—there was no unified experience connecting them.
-This initiative aimed to close that gap by designing an integrated SOC platform that reduces noise, enhances situational awareness, and unifies Motorola’s ecosystem into a cohesive, operator-first experience.
+• The goal was to create an integrated SOC platform that reduces alert noise, improves situational awareness, and unifies Motorola’s ecosystem into a seamless, operator-first experience.

 My Role